-The Illinois PRAMS project would like to thank all the mothers who took the time to participate in our survey.
+The Illinois PRAMS project would like to thank all the mothers who participated in our survey.
 These women provided valuable information to improve the understanding of why some babies are born healthy and some are not.
-The Illinois PRAMS project also would like to thank the CDC PRAMS team for their ongoing operational and technical support.
+The Illinois PRAMS project also would like to thank the CDC PRAMS team for their on-going operational and technical support.

-This publication was supported by Cooperative Agreement Number 5U01DP006192-03 funded by the CDC.
-Its contents are solely the responsibility of the authors and do not necessarily represent the official views of the CDC or the Department of Health and Human Services.
+This publication was supported by Cooperative Agreement Number 5U01DP006192-05 funded by the CDC.
+Its contents are solely the responsibility of the authors and do not necessarily represent the official views of the CDC or the U.S. Department of Health and Human Services.

-Please call 1-866-643-7194 with any questions about Illinois PRAMS or email us at dph.pramtrac@illinois.gov.
+Call (866) 643-7194 with questions about Illinois PRAMS or email dph.pramtrac@illinois.gov.

-Suggested citation: 2018 Illinois PRAMS Annual Report, Division of Health Data and Policy, Illinois Department of Public Health, 2020.
+Suggested citation: 2020 Illinois PRAMS Annual Report, Division of Health Data and Policy, Illinois Department of Public Health, 2022.